Artemis Program: A Giant Leap to Other Worlds

-Artemis — NASA’s initiative to return humans to the moon — will launch from Florida’s Kennedy Space Center, just over 30 miles away from UCF.
+Artemis — NASA’s initiative to return humans to the moon — lifted off on Nov.
+16 from Florida’s Kennedy Space Center, just over 30 miles away from UCF.
 With close proximity to the iconic launch site, UCF began its legacy as America’s Space University in 1963 and has established a pipeline that supplies top talent to NASA and other aerospace industry leaders.
 Our involvement with the Artemis program aligns with our mission to unleash the potential of people and ideas, enriching the human experience through inclusion, discovery and innovation.
 As UCF faculty and alums collaborate with NASA to advance space exploration, we are collectively contributing to the evolution of humankind and inspiring future generations.

-A multistage, multiyear program, Artemis 1 will launch the uncrewed Orion spacecraft into lunar orbit using NASA’s Space Launch System (SLS) super heavy-lift carrier rocket as a test flight.
+A multistage, multiyear program, Artemis 1 launched the uncrewed Orion spacecraft using NASA’s Space Launch System (SLS) super heavy-lift carrier rocket as a test flight.

 Artemis 2, scheduled to lift off in 2024, will send a crew of four astronauts in the Orion spacecraft on a lunar flyby to test out Orion’s life-support systems and more before returning to Earth.
 The flight results will inform the Artemis 3 mission, slated to launch in 2025, which will put humans back on the moon for the first time since 1972.
 Another three Artemis missions are planned, and more are proposed.